fo76utils/fo76utils/doc/render.md

   * 64: Enable marker objects.
   * 128: Disable built-in exclude patterns for effect meshes.
   * 256: Disable the use of effect materials.
+  * 512: Disable the use of object bounds data (OBND) for the purpose of testing if an object is visible.
 * **-watermask BOOL**: Render water mask, non-water surfaces are made transparent or black.

 Values in hexadecimal format (prefixed with 0x) are accepted by **-w** and **-rq**.